-Please join us at this zoom link on Friday from 5 to 7pm MST for a live, virtual opening with Rusty Scruby.
-He will interact with viewers as he shows us and talks about his work.
+Please use this link to see the video of the virtual opening with Rusty Scruby.
+He interacted with viewers as he showed us and talked about his work.
 This opening will not be an in-person event due to the New Mexico DoH order as of November 13, 2020.

 Harmonies, resonance, dissonance, pattern.
 These are the guiding principles in Rusty Scruby’s art and life.
 Scruby was mesmerized in his youth by numerical oddities such as pi, and counting the number of steps to school and between classes.
 As an adult, he continues to strive for a deeper understanding of the universe through both unseen and ubiquitous mathematical relationships.
 This love of numbers is a way to distill what is around him.
 He says, “I was obsessed with taking the physical world and mapping it out in my head.”
 Scruby transcribes his inner world, brimming with numerical relationships, into two- and three-dimensional pieces that have a lyrical presence.
 He translates the simple patterns of everyday life into complex and immersive mixed media constructions filled with both meaning and beauty.
 In essence, Scruby is a magician, conjuring up a new way to see the world.